inkstitch/inkstitch/collections/_docs/en/001-001-install-windows.md

 ## Installation

-If you have Ink/Stitch previously installed, [remove the old installation](#uninstall-inkstitch) first.

 Double click to execute the downloaded file.

 Until our windows certificate gained enough trust, you will need to allow the installer script to run.